Information Assurance

-Essentially, the vulnerability assessment is an automated scan used to identify vulnerabilities while a penetration test aims to exploit those vulnerabilities to get a deeper understanding of the holes in your defences.
+A vulnerability assessment is an automated scan used to identify vulnerabilities, while a penetration test is an in-depth attack simulation by experts, who actively exploit vulnerabilities to provide you a real-world understanding of your security posture against threat actors.

 Let’s look at each option in more detail:

-A vulnerability assessment is a scan.
-It uses an automated tool to check your systems for known vulnerabilities.
+A vulnerability assessment is a system scan.
+It uses an automated tool to check for basic, known vulnerabilities.
 Imagine a burglar looking for and identifying a back entrance to your building, but not entering.
 The results of the scan will show how an application, website or other system is vulnerable, but it doesn’t provide details on what would happen if the vulnerability was exploited.

-This testing format—what many people might consider ‘hacking’—is a systematic examination of a network or system undertaken by qualified, experienced security experts who have been given permission to exploit the vulnerabilities and misconfigurations they find to determine their potential impact.
+This testing format is an examination of a network or system by qualified, experienced security experts who have been given permission to exploit the vulnerabilities and misconfigurations they find to determine their potential impact.
 The consultant will work to a defined test methodology to enter the network through the identified gaps (hence the term, ‘penetration’), using their knowledge, Open Source information, and a range of tools.
-Once gaps have been identified and tested in your systems and networks, they provide expert advice for strengthening your defences.
+Once gaps have been identified and tested in your systems and networks, they provide expert remediation advice to strengthen your security.

 To more easily illustrate what is included in each service, we’ve put together this handy comparison of a vulnerability assessment and a generic penetration test (each test will depend upon the system being examined).